jerinsunny/stm32_vglitch/index.md

 <figcaption>Hardware Setup </figcaption>
 </figure>

 Teensy board is communicating serially to the targets UART port.
 It also controls the glitch injection circuit, to inject the glitch precisely.
 We soldered the output of glitch injection circuit to VCAP_1, ensuring minimal losses to the glitch.
-The specified logic levels are applied on the Boot Pins so that the target boots into the bootloader mode as mentioned [above](#enabling-bootloader).
+The specified logic levels are applied on the Boot Pins so that the target boots into the bootloader mode as mentioned in the section [Enabling Bootloader](#enabling-bootloader).

 ### Software Setup